AlexTsikhun/it-company-task-manager/README.md

-when in `all`, btn should be unactive add checkbox for tasks in the main task-list page (and save with js??) theme
+when in `all`, btn should be unactive add checkbox for tasks in the main task-list page (and save with js??) theme show selected tab in tasks placeholder to fields in forms